EverfreeNW/EFNW2018-archive/README.md

 | --- | --- |
 | ````events.json```` | Data file for event calendar. |

+## Note

+The code used to generate the schedule, vendors, and transaction pages are not open source, so HTML outputs are used instead.
+We hope to change that in a future year.

 ### Pages

 <!-- **Blog posts can be easily edited and managed online via http://prose.io/#user/repo.** -->